istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 - [The `IstioControlPlane` API](/docs/reference/config/istio.operator.v1alpha12.pb/)

 The configuration parameters in this API can be set individually using `--set` options on the command line.
-For example, to disable the telemetry feature in a default configuration profile, use this command:
+For example, to enable the security feature in a default configuration profile, use this command:

 {{< text bash >}}
-$ istioctl manifest apply --set telemetry.enabled=false
+$ istioctl manifest apply --set values.global.mtls.enabled=true --set values.global.controlPlaneSecurityEnabled=true
 {{< /text >}}

 Alternatively, the `IstioControlPlane` configuration can be specified in a YAML file and passed to